 Sister of the bride, Eleanor Drapé-Frisch, wore a large blue straw molded saucer hat with upswept ‘slice’ brim.
 While it’s lovely to see colour, I’m not sure this technicolour blue is the best look for her.
 I think I might have liked it a lot better if her hair was back in a chignon.

-Sister of the groom, Countess Marie-Christine de Limburg-Stirum, wore a pale greige fur hat with wide, cuff brim.
+Sister of the groom, Countess Marie-Christine de Limburg-Stirum, wore a beige fur hat with wide, cuffed bumper brim.

 Sister-in-law of the groom, Archduchess Kathleen of Austria, wore a prim chocolate fur pillbox.
 I suppose if you’re going to wear a fur hat, you might as well choose a big one.
 I know there is a lot going on here- bouncy hair, weird angled hat- but somehow, I kind of like it.